s12chung/jcontroller/README.md

 No other code is needed.

 ## Installation
-Add `gem 'jconroller'` to your application's `Gemfile` and run the `bundle` command, then add this to your `app/assets/javascripts/application.js`
+Add `gem 'jcontroller'` to your application's `Gemfile` and run the `bundle` command, then add this to your `app/assets/javascripts/application.js`

-    //= require jconroller
+    //= require jcontroller

 ## Controllers
 ### Namespaces